qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_overlay_tools.rst

 ..........

 ``Input layer`` [vector: polygon or line]
-  Layer containing the lines or polygon to split.
+  Layer containing the lines or polygons to split.

 ``Split layer`` [vector: line]
   Line layer whose lines are used to define the breaking points.